Health Determinants Research Collaboration Coventry Webinars

 Speaker: Chloe Ryder (Coventry City Council)

-- How to use results from research to inform decision-making, policy, and practice.
+Recording link: Quantitative research: How to read quantitative papers and use research to help inform decision-making, policy, and practice

 How Family Hubs and Early Education Shape a Child’s Best Start in Life, Lessons from Coventry